ccao-data/model-sales-val/README.md

 - **Flip Sale**: The owner of the home owned the property for less than 1 year
 - **Anomaly**: Our isolation forest statistical outlier algorithm flagged the sale

-The following is a list of all flag types.
+The following is a list of all flag types:

 ### High Price